Goleta, CA

 How long do they live?

-Migrating monarchs – like those at Ellwood Mesa – live up to 9 months from fall to spring.
-Monarchs that live over the summer and don’t migrate live two to five weeks.
+Monarchs who migrate to California and spend the winter in groves like Ellwood live up to 9 months from fall to spring.
+Monarchs that migrate north and east during the breeding season live just two to five weeks as an adult butterfly.
 There are about 5 generations of monarch butterflies in one year.

 How can you tell the difference between male and female monarchs?